Liver Transplant Frequently Asked Questions

 Do you have a pediatric liver transplant program?

-Will my insurance cover my transplant?
+Will my insurance cover the cost of my liver transplant?
 How much?

-UW Health has contracts with many insurance providers, Medicare and Wisconsin Medicaid.
+UW Health is a Center of Excellence for most insurance networks and has contracts with many insurance providers, Medicare and Wisconsin Medicaid.
 You need to contact your insurance company to find out your coverage for the costs of your transplant surgery.
-After contacting your insurance company, if you still have questions, you may call 608-263-1503 and ask for one of our transplant financial counselors to assist you.
+After contacting your insurance company, if you still have questions, you may call (608) 263-1503 and ask for one of our transplant financial counselors who can assist you.